 Matthew Decker (Resident Director) is also the Associate Artistic Director at Arden Theatre Company in Philadelphia.
 He has directed over 15 productions with Theatre Horizon and favorites include Annie Baker's Circle Mirror Transformation, Steven Sater and Duncan Sheik’s Spring Awakening, Neil LaBute’s Fat Pig and Rachel Sheinkin and William Finn’s The 25th Annual Putnam County Spelling Bee, for which he was awarded the Barrymore for Outstanding Direction of a Musical.
 Other credits include Incorruptible, Pinocchio and Robin Hood (Arden), Love, Rose (Philly Fringe), InterAct Theater WRITE LOCAL Festival, Walnut Street Theater, PTC@Play, Villanova University and HERE Arts Center.
 As a professional teaching artist, Matthew has developed Theatre Horizon’s Autism Drama Program and teaches with Arden’s outreach program, Arden for All.
 He is a graduate of New York University’s Tisch School of the Arts where he studied at the Atlantic Theatre Company.
 Matthew resides in Philadelphia.
 Email Matt at Matt@TheatreHorizon.org.

-Angela Coleman (Education Director) is a dramaturge, stage manager, lighting designer, and educator.
+Angela Coleman (Director of Theatre School & Community Programs) is a dramaturge, stage manager, lighting designer, and educator.
 She earned her BA in Theatre and Sociology from Kenyon College in Gambier, OH.
 Before Theatre Horizon, Angela was the Education Assistant at the Arden Theatre Company and is a proud member of Arden Apprentice class 20.
 Recent Credits include: ID:3 (Hybridge Arts Collective), Mufaro’s Beautiful Daughters (Camden Repertory Theatre Company), 2014 Young Voices Monologue Festival and New Voices Workshop Productions (Philadelphia Young Playwrights).
 Email Angela at Angela@TheatreHorizon.org.

 Jennifer Pratt Johnson (Executive Director) is originally from Virginia, where she earned her BA in Theatre and History from The College of William & Mary before moving to Philadelphia by way of Portland, Maine.
 Prior to joining the team at Theatre Horizon, Jenny was the Marketing & Development Director at Lantern Theater Company, where she had worked since 2010.
 She is also a co-founder, former Managing Director, and former board member of Simpatico Theatre Project, a local theater company that builds community partnerships with social organizations whose missions are well-suited to each of the company’s productions.
 Jenny has her MS in Arts Administration from Drexel University and is passionate about arts marketing and fundraising as important means of building community and ensuring organizational stability.
 Email Jenny at Jenny@TheatreHorizon.org.